 When we hold up a cannabis bud, we can see bright and sparkling hairs on its surface.
-Those particles are called trichomes.
-In addition to other functions, trichomes help in the production of terpenes.
+Those sticky and delicious particles are called trichomes.
+In addition to holding most of the cannabinoids we know and love, trichomes help in the production of terpenes.
 Cannabis terpenes exist in over 200 different forms, and they all vary from one another on the basis of strain.

 The healing effects of terpenes work when they interact with THC, CBD, and other cannabinoids.
 Boasting multiple medical advantages, terpenes bind to the receptors of the body’s endocannabinoid system (ECS).

 The various cannabis strains get their scent from terpenes, and it’s this aroma that aids in keeping the plant safe from predators by attracting pollinators.
 Terpenes bring in the pollinators with the help of alluring scents such as that of berry, mint, citrus, and pine.

 Human beings can derive a plethora of benefits from the aroma of cannabis.
 Thanks to the terpenes, cannabis may help in reducing pain, fighting anxiety, keeping fungal infections at bay, boosting the immune system, fighting seizures, and also helping you develop healthy skin cells.

 When it comes to judging the quality of cannabis, here are the different sense tests that you can use:

 The aroma of your marijuana is probably one of the first things you will notice about it.
 Just like smelling a fine wine, taking a whiff of your cannabis plant will give you a basic profile.
 The smell of cannabis can be divided into top chords, middle chords, and bottom chords.
 The top notes are known to evaporate and disperse much more quickly.
 The common top notes to cannabis are: